 One of the highlights of each school year is a three-day field study at locations all across Kenya.
 The Cultural Field Studies (CFS) program helps connect students to the Kenya beyond Nairobi while fostering a broader understanding of the world community.

 Rosslyn believes that all students can learn, and the task is to provide an environment in which students are motivated and given the opportunity to apply what they have learned.
 The Middle School academic program encourages an attitude of inquiry while affirming the importance of making mistakes and learning from them.
-Each student takes mathematics, science, language arts, and social studies, as well as Christian Religious Education and physical education.
-All Middle School students take music (choir or band) and art and depending on their grade level, may have the opportunity to take technology, health, careers, or a foreign language.
+A comprehensive list of academic offerings can be found in the MS Course Guide, found on the left hand side of the page.

 Middle School is a special place, facilitating the transition from the self-contained elementary setting where only a few teachers interact with each student during the course of a year, to the departmentalized high school where numerous people who specialize in their subject areas teach students.
 To help in this transition, the Middle School at Rosslyn Academy has developed grade level teams who meet regularly to create an environment where all students have opportunities to experience success.
 An awareness of what is happening in the various curricular areas also helps in developing wholeness and a well-rounded educational approach.

-In Middle School, the intramural program is comprised of three seasons: Season 1 (September – November) girls basketball and boys football; Season 2 (January – March) girls football and boys basketball as well both boys and girls field hockey; Season 3 (April – May) is volleyball for girls and rugby for boys.
+In Middle School, the intramural program is comprised of three seasons: Season 1 (September – November) girls basketball and boys football; Season 2 (January – March) girls football and boys basketball as well as both boys and girls field hockey; Season 3 (April – May) girls volleyball and boys rugby.

 After 4 – 6 weeks of an intramural season, interscholastic teams are selected for the remainder of the season.
 These teams host other schools at home and also travel to other schools to play in regular season and tournament matches.
 Inter-school track is also offered during Seasons 1 (Under 15) and 3 (Under 13 and possibly under 15).

-Middle School student also have the opportunity to participate in a Middle School play and the cast and crew are entirely made up of only Middle School students.
+Middle School students also have the opportunity to participate in a Middle School play, and the cast and crew are made up of only Middle School students.
 Students may also serve on a Middle School Student Council where they organize events for the Middle School and provide student leadership for new initiatives.